Yakou Méïté: International career

 Méïté has represented the Ivory Coast U17s and U20s.
 He debuted for the Ivory Coast U23s in a 5–0 friendly win over the Togo U23s on 27 March 2018.

 Méïté was called up to the senior Ivory Coast squad for a friendly against Togo in March 2018.
 He was selected for the 2019 Africa Cup of Nations qualifying match against Guinea on 18 November 2018.
 He made his debut for the Ivory Coast on 26 March 2019, in a 1–0 victory over Liberia, playing 73 minutes before being replaced by eventual goalscorer Jonathan Kodjia.

 Style of play

 Méïté is a physically strong player.
 He has impressive strength, ability in the air, speed and tireless stamina.
 Paul Clement praised him for his workrate and willingness to battle for every ball.

+Personal life

+Yakou Meïté is the cousin of Bamo Meïté, who is also a professional footballer.